 Under the Separation and Distribution Agreement, the distribution will be effective as of 5:00 p.m., Eastern Time, on August 7, 2018, the distribution date.
 As a result of the spin-off, on the distribution date, each holder of LINN common stock will receive one share of our common stock for each share of LINN common stock that he, she or it owns as of 5:00 p.m., Eastern Time, on August 3, 2018, the record date.
 The actual number of shares to be distributed will be determined based on the number of shares of LINN common stock expected to be outstanding as of the record date.
-The actual number of shares of Riviera common stock to be distributed will be calculated as of the record date.
-The shares of Riviera common stock to be distributed by Linn Energy, Inc. will constitute all of the issued and outstanding shares of Riviera common stock immediately prior to the distribution.
+The actual number of shares of shares of Riviera common stock to be distributed will be calculated as of the record date.
+The shares of Riviera common stock to be distributed and outstanding shares of Riviera common stock immediately prior to the distribution.